Appetizers & Snacks

 Serve them hot with ranch, blue cheese, or a dairy-free dip, and you have a crowd-friendly dish that feels snackable, satisfying, and just a little addictive.

-Ingredients for Baked Buffalo Cauliflower Bites
+Quick Ingredient List for Baked Buffalo Cauliflower Bites

 You’ll only need a handful of ingredients for these cauliflower bites.